-Primary Please explain reason Row Risks exist, Coal extraction represents the largest contribution of water consumption within EDP's tier 1 suppliers of raw materials.
-This is according to the characterization study of EDP's supply chain 1 but no through which economic, social and environmental impacts were identified, including water consumption.
-The study was conducted using procurement data, environmentally extended input- substantive output data and a global water resources model.
+Primary reason Please explain Row Risks exist, but Coal extraction represents the largest contribution of water consumption 1 no substantive within EDP's tier 1 suppliers of raw materials.
+This is according to the impact characterization study of EDP's supply chain through which economic, anticipated social and environmental impacts were identified, including water consumption.
+The study was conducted using procurement data, environmentally extended input-output data and a global water resources model.
 Restrictions to coal suppliers' operations in water stress areas can potentially impact supply and price in international markets.
-However, we do impact not anticipate a substantive impact as in 2019 only 2% of the purchased coal came from mines in high water stressed area (representing 1 mine with the WRI Baseline Water Stress higher than anticipated 40%).
-Coal currently accounts for 12% of EDP's total electricity generation installed capacity, and procurement is made from a vast range of alternative suppliers in different geographies.
-Future dependency will be further reduced, as coal capacity will decrease gradually until 2030 as per EDP's Strategic Update 2019-2022 and long-term strategy.
+However, we do not anticipate a substantive impact as in 2020, the purchased coal came from mines located in low water stressed areas and in medium to high water stressed areas (representing only one mine with the WRI Baseline Water Stress between 20% and 40%).
+Coal currently accounts for 8% of EDP's total electricity generation installed capacity, and procurement is made from a vast range of alternative suppliers in different geographies.
+Future dependency will be further reduced, as coal capacity will decrease until 2025, and will be null after 2025, as per EDP's Strategic Update 2021- 2025and long-term strategy.

 (W4.3) Have you identified any water-related opportunities with the potential to have a substantive financial or strategic impact on your business?

 Yes, we have identified opportunities, and some/all are being realized